 If you haven’t participated in a clinical trial or study for celiac disease before, why?

 - I don’t want to be exposed to gluten.

 Not all studies require you to ingest gluten.
 Some only require the administration of an investigational drug, or a simple blood draw.
-The trials that do require a gluten challenge do so to prove that a therapeutic drug protects celiac patients from gluten exposure, or alleviates the symptoms of gluten exposure.
+In the trials that do require a gluten challenge, patients are often given a purified form of gluten that may only cause minimal symptoms.
+Trials that require a gluten challenge do so to prove that a therapeutic drug protects celiac patients from gluten exposure, or alleviates the symptoms of gluten exposure.
+Controlled gluten exposure in a carefully monitored study is considered safe and will not cause long-term damage or ongoing symptoms after the study is complete, according to Dan Leffler, MD, MS, Medical Director of Takeda Pharmaceuticals, Director of Clinical Research at the Celiac Center at Beth Israel Deaconess Medical Center, and CDF Medical Advisory Board Member.
 While ingesting gluten for a short period of time during a study is unquestionably difficult, consider the incredible potential of never again having to experience symptoms from accidental gluten exposure if you had a medication to protect you.

 - I don’t think participating in a study would fit into my schedule.